DanLeEpicMan/UpdatedMonolithSolver/README.md

 ## Step 4

 If you correctly inputted that command then the program should run for a minute or two.
 Once it's done it should open a File Explorer with a lot of images titled "step" and some number.
 Follow those steps in order, starting from Step 0.
 There is a small yellow box around the blob you should click.
-For reference, the board in the above note has this yellow box at (x, y) coordinate (9, 9).
+For reference, the board in the above note has this yellow box at (y, x) coordinate (9, 9).

 ### Additional Notes